adr/madr/docs/index.md

 For more examples see [examples](examples.md).
 For the MADR project itself, all ADRs are rendered at [decisions/](decisions/).
 Their source can be found at <https://github.com/adr/madr/tree/main/docs/decisions>.
-The latest release of the full template (with placeholders and some guidance how to use) can be found at <https://github.com/adr/madr/blob/3.0.0-beta/template/template.md>.
 For the brave, the version under development is available at <https://github.com/adr/madr/blob/main/template/adr-template.md>.
 There also is a [CHANGELOG](https://github.com/adr/madr/blob/main/CHANGELOG.md#changelog) listing the changes between the last released version and the currently developed version.